identity-layer/collection/README.md

 # alvnchevolleaux/collection

 ## Intro
-PHP lacks generics and therefore a user-land library such as this can be a useful reusable base implementation to provide functional concepts such as an immutable set.
-In paradigms such as FP or DDD, immutability is an essential component to the core domain to encapsulate the state of your objects.
-The immutable set implements this in a ready to use library.
+PHP lacks generics and therefore a user-land library such as this can be a useful reusable base implementation to provide concepts such as an immutable set.
+In paradigms such as Functional Programming or Domain Driven Design, immutability is an essential component to encapsulate the state of your objects.

 ## Quickstart
 `composer require alvinchevolleaux/collection`